A Class of Rearrangement Groups that are not Invariably Generated: Rearrangement Groups

 Intuitively, a cell $C(e)$ of a limit space corresponds to the edge $e$ of some expansion, along with everything that appears from that edge in later expansions. \cref{fig_cells_A} shows two examples of cells of $\mathcal{A}$.

 \phantomsection Each edge of an expansion of the base graph can be seen as a finite \textit{address} (a sequence of symbols), as in \cref{fig_exp_A}.
 Each bit of the address corresponds to an edge of a replacement graph, except for the first one which instead belongs to the base graph.
 Points of the limit space are infinite addresses quotiented under a \textit{gluing relation}, which is given by edge adjacency.
-We denote by $[\omega]$ the projection defined by the gluing relation of the infinite address $\omega$ to the limit space.
+More precisely, two sequences $\omega_1 \omega_2 \dots$ and $\omega_1' \omega_2' \dots$ are equivalent when for all $n \in \mathbb{N}$ the prefixes $\omega_1 \dots \omega_n$ and $\omega_1' \dots \omega_n'$ represent edges that share at least a vertex.
 With this in mind, since the fibers of the projection are at most countable, it is clear that limit spaces and cells are uncountable.

 We call \textit{gluing vertices} of a limit space those points that descend from vertices of some expansion of the base graph, whereas any other point is said to be a \textit{regular point}.